 Before you book anything, call the dermatologist’s office directly.
 The staff can confirm if they accept your specific Medicare plan—be ready with your insurance card.
 This is also the perfect time to ask about their policies.
 Since Medicare only covers medically necessary treatments, you can ask how they handle billing for procedures that might be considered cosmetic versus medical.
 This simple phone call can clarify so much and prevent surprises.

-Work with the Office Staff
+Let the Office Staff Help You

 The administrative staff at a doctor’s office, especially the billing coordinator, can be your best ally.
 They handle insurance questions every day and understand the complexities of Medicare coverage.
 Don’t hesitate to ask them for help verifying your benefits before a procedure.
 They can often tell you if a specific treatment, like a mole removal or skin biopsy, is typically covered under your plan.
 Their help can make the entire process much smoother.